British League of Racing Cyclists: The beginning of the end

 Running the BLRC was never easy and there were frequent rows within its administration.
 The organiser of the first big stage race, Jimmy Kain, wrote to Stallard after the BLRC had merged with the BCF of the "two years of nervous and physical breakdown that followed the six years of BLRC office."

 Stallard was a bright and energetic man with a vision for his sport.
 But he was not a man to tolerate argument or those with other views.
 Peter Bryan, editor of The Bicycle, later an associate of Sporting Cyclist and managing editor of Cycling said:

-Stallard had the most abrasive nature that I have ever met.
-He could never believe that he could have a bad idea or make a bad decision.
-And sometimes he'd go berserk with those who disagreed with him.
-He didn't have, let us say, the delicacies of negotiation.

 Having achieved what he wanted, with the NCU's final acceptance of massed racing on the road, Stallard placed the continuity of the BLRC over the end of the civil war that the BLRC and the NCU had conducted.
 He said: "The NCU were running road races and we were running road races and there wasn't any need for amalgamation [of the NCU and the BLRC, to form the British Cycling Federation] at all."

 Critics said Stallard had lost sight of the intention of the BLRC, which had been to bring racing to the open road and that, once achieved, that there was no further point in rival cycling administrations.
 Peter Bryan said: "The BLRC was originally a gang of enthusiasts.
 Then along came what I'd call the parliamentarians of pedal power, men who saw a runaway organisation and decided they'd take it over."
 Stallard was influenced by those who agreed with him but in the end he and others became too much for the BLRC's other administrators and the BLRC magazine, The Leaguer, reported in 1954: "There is a malignant ulcer prevalent in the cycling world common to all three racing bodies in this country.
 It is the taint of vanity and culminates in the clash of personality."